 Dance Education (K-12) Certificate

-The graduate-level Dance Education Teacher Certification Program is designed for college graduates seeking initial certification as a teacher of dance in school settings.
+The Post-Baccalaureate Teacher Certification Program in Dance is designed for college graduates seeking initial teacher certification as a teacher of dance in school settings.
 This is a streamlined, rigorous, and sequential program of professional studies that combines the best of theory, research, and practice.
 It is designed for part-time students who take one or two late afternoon/evening courses per semester.
-The clinical experience (student teaching) at the end of the program requires full-time enrollment for one semester.
-The program is state approved and nationally accredited.
+The clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.

 The course work in this program counts toward completion of the Master of Arts in Teaching (MAT).

-This is a 21-credit program requiring courses taken in late afternoons/evenings followed by a full semester of full-time student teaching in a host school in the region.
+The Post-Baccalaureate Teacher Certification Program in Dance is a 21 credit graduate program requiring courses taken in late afternoons/evenings followed by a full semester of full-time student teaching.

 Memorial Hall 202

 Kimberly Chandler Vaccaro, Ph.D